Julen Jiménez

-Julen Jiménez (born August 4, 1994, Amorebieta-Etxano, Spain) is a Spanish film, theater and television actor and dancer.
+Julen Jiménez (born 4 August 1994, Amorebieta-Etxano, Spain) is a Spanish film, theater and television actor and dancer.

 Life and career

 He was born in the Biscayan municipality of Amorebieta-Echano in 1994.
-He studied, trained and graduated in theatre, drama and acting (BA) in Ánima Eskola School of Drama (2012–2016), training with David Valdelvira, Marina Shimanskaya and Algis Arlauskas, training as a method actor, under the Stanislavsky-M.Chekhov-Grotowski-Vakhtangov methodology (Russian method), following the methodologies of the Russian classical school.
+He studied, trained and graduated in theatre, drama and acting (BA) in Ánima Eskola School of Drama (2012–2016), training with David Valdelvira, Marina Shimanskaya and Algis Arlauskas, training as a method actor, under the Stanislavsky-Vakhtangov-M.Chekhov-Meyerhold methodology (Russian method), following the methodologies of the Russian classical school.
 He also trained in music and music theory with Roberto Bienzobas and in dance with Rakel Rodríguez.
 He also studied voice and oratory training with Alejandra Nóvoa.

 In addition, he trained in the Grotowski technique with the Polish actor Jaroslaw Bielski and in theatrical laboratory with Richard Sahagún.
 He also graduated in film directing at the Basque Country Film School (2013–2015).
 Currently he is an actor and a dancer.

 In 2016, he starred in the short film El Puente with Carmen Climent.
 In 2019, he played Nancho Lopidana in the film Twin Murders: The Silence of the White City, directed by Daniel Calparsoro.

 In 2016 he participated in the theatrical production Cálidos y fridos, a stage production at the Campos Elíseos Theatre, based on the works by Anton Chekhov and directed by the Stage Director David Valdelvira, which was presented in the week of the FETABI international festival, the university theater festival that takes place annually in Bilbao (Spain).